Krista the Explorer

-Visiting the Dead Sea in Israel is one of the best options for a day trip from Jerusalem, and is also a fantastic choice if you’re basing yourself out of Tel Aviv.
-While many people will visit the Dead Sea for its healing properties or to access one of the many spas in the area, there are a lot of other unique things to do near the Dead Sea to fill your itinerary with.
-Of course, you can’t visit without floating in the Dead Sea at least once, but after spending a few hours at one of the beaches here, you’d really be missing out if you didn’t explore what else this area has to offer.
+Visiting the Dead Sea in Israel is one of the best options for a day trip from Jerusalem.
+It’s also a fantastic choice if you’re basing yourself out of Tel Aviv.
+While many people visit the Dead Sea for its healing properties or for the spas, there are a lot of other unique things to do near the Dead Sea.
+Of course, you can’t visit without floating in the Dead Sea at least once.
+But after spending a few hours at one of the beaches here, you’d really be missing out if you didn’t explore other nearby places during your 2 days at the Dead Sea.

 The shores of the Dead Sea are the lowest point on the earth’s surface.
 The sea itself is surrounded by Israel on one side and Jordan on the other, so it’s very easy to plan a day trip from Jordan to the Israeli side of the Dead Sea too.
-We spent 2 days at the Dead Sea in Israel and were able to visit a popular beach, explore less touristy parts of the Dead Sea, and set foot in one of Israel’s most important archaeological sites.
+We spent 2 days at the Dead Sea in Israel and really enjoyed it.
+We were able to visit a popular beach, explore less touristy parts of the Dead Sea, and set foot in one of Israel’s most important archaeological sites.
+Here are some tips about how you can plan 2 days at the Dead Sea in Israel.

 Gallery Minus 430

-Gallery Minus 430 is a unique site near the Dead Sea to visit which sits at the entrance to Kalia Beach.
-These abandoned buildings were once part of a Jordanian camp until the area came under the control of Israel, and today more than 30 artists have turned them into an art project.
-Gallery minus 430 is the lowest art gallery in the world, sitting 430 metres below sea level, and aims to raise awareness of the death of the Dead Sea and its beaches due to global warming.
+Gallery Minus 430 is a unique site near the Dead Sea to visit that sits at the entrance to Kalia Beach.
+These abandoned buildings were once part of a Jordanian camp until the area came under the control of Israel.
+Today, more than 30 artists have turned them into an art project and it’s now the lowest art gallery in the world, sitting 430 metres below sea level.
+The gallery aims to raise awareness of the death of the Dead Sea and its beaches due to global warming.
+This is a unique area to visit during 2 days at the Dead Sea, so if you like street art I’d recommend stopping by.

 Ein Gedi Camp Lodge